EQUALITY, DIVERSITY AND INCLUSION POLICY

 We will display male and female results separately, side by side where systems allow.

-IVF and Pregnancy deferral policy
+Pregnancy, IVF and Adoption deferral policy

-1. Submit an IVF or pregnancy deferral request in writing via the event website contact page any time after entry and up to one day before race day.
+2. Process: Submit a pregnancy, IVF or adoption deferral request in writing via the event website contact page any time after entry and up to one day before race day.
+Provide official written confirmation of your eligibility, for example:

-2. Provide official written confirmation of the IVF treatment, or if pregnant, written confirmation signed by a doctor, registered midwife, or another medical professional, such as a Maternity Certificate (MAT B1).
+• Pregnancy: Written confirmation signed by a doctor, registered midwife, or another medical professional, such as a Maternity Certificate (MAT B1).

-3.2 Females who obtain a Pregnancy Deferral will be granted automatic entry into any one of the following three races (typically the following three years) after the initial deferred race.
-In both cases, the participant will not have to pay any additional entry fee should the price of a race entry increase during this time.
+• In all cases, the participant will not have to pay any additional entry fee should the price of a race entry increase during this time.

-Our IVF and pregnancy deferral policy is meant to support and increase opportunities for female participants.
+Our deferral policies are meant to support and increase opportunities for female participants (and all parents in the case of adoption).
 If you have any questions or suggestions or would like a friendly conversation about our policy, please get in touch.
 We’ll always be happy to help.

 Breastfeeding